Lydian Provides Update on Environmental Audit

 Caution regarding forward-looking information

 Certain information contained in this news release is “forward looking”.
 All statements in this news release, other than statements of historical fact, that address events, results, outcomes or developments that the Company expects to occur are “forward-looking statements”.
 Forward-looking statements are statements that are not historical facts and are generally, but not always, identified by the use of forward-looking terminology such as “plans”, “expects”, “is expected”, “intends”, “anticipates” or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “will”, “would”, “should”, or “occur” or the negative or other variations of such terms.
-Forward-looking statements in this news release include, among others, statements with respect to: the final outcome and conclusion of the Audit; likelihood of any need for additional time or clarifications for the Audit to come to a final conclusion; the timing of the final outcome or conclusion of the Audit; the ability of the Company to resume construction and/or gain access to the Amulsar Gold Project after the conclusion of the Audit, of which there can be no assurances; the realization of mineral resource estimates and the timing of development of the Amulsar Gold Project; the commitment to and implementation of good international industry practices; the expected gold production from, and life of mine of, the Amulsar Gold Project; and the expected mining methods at the Amulsar Gold Project.
+Forward-looking statements in this news release include, among others, statements with respect to: the Audit Report, including its contents; the Government of Armenia’s response to the Audit Report, including the cessation of any criminal prosecution and/or criminal proceedings; the Company’s approach to environmental stewardship; the ability of the Company to resume construction and/or gain access to the Amulsar Project as a result of the Audit Report, of which there can be no assurances; the realization of mineral resource estimates and the timing of development of the Amulsar Project; the commitment to and implementation of good international industry practices; the expected gold production from, and life of mine of, the Amulsar Project; and the expected mining methods at the Amulsar Project.
 Statements concerning mineral resource estimates may also be deemed to constitute forward-looking information to the extent that they involve estimates of the mineralization that will be encountered when the property is developed.

 Forward-looking statements are necessarily based on estimates and assumptions that are inherently subject to known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from those expressed or implied by such forward-looking statements.
-Such risks, uncertainties and factors include, without limitation: the ability of Lydian to return to construction; changes in gold and silver prices; adverse general economic, political, market or business conditions; failure to achieve the objectives of the future exploration and drilling programs; the speculative nature of mineral exploration and development; risks associated with obtaining and maintaining the necessary licenses and permits and complying with permitting requirements, including, without limitation, approval of the Armenian government and receipt of all related permits, authorizations or other rights, regulatory changes; as well as "Risk Factors" included in the disclosure documents filed on and available at www.sedar.com.
+Such risks, uncertainties and factors include, without limitation: changes in gold and silver prices; adverse general economic, political, market or business conditions; failure to achieve the objectives of the future exploration and drilling programs; regulatory changes; as well as "Risk Factors" included in the disclosure documents filed on and available at www.sedar.com.
 Forward-looking statements are not guarantees of future performance, and actual results and future events could materially differ from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 All of the forward-looking statements contained in this news release are qualified by these cautionary statements.
 The Company expressly disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, events or otherwise, except in accordance with applicable securities laws.